propavingk/SlotDrift/CONTRIBUTING.md

    checks this mechanically.
 4. Fixtures are honest.
-Synthetic fixtures are labelled as synthetic in `samples/README.md`, and `samples/build_fixture.py` must rebuild them byte
+Synthetic fixtures are labelled as synthetic in `samples/README.md`, and `samples/build_fixture.py` must rebuild them byte for byte.
+5. Numbers that appear in documentation, assets or commit messages must come from a real run.
+If you did not run it, do not write it.
+6. Meaningful exit codes stay stable: 0 clean, 1 findings, 2 usage or input error.